zpainter/iassist/content/about/general-assembly-minutes-1993.md

 ### 6.5 The nameless round table - Peter Burnhill

-This was a \'real\' round table.
+This was a 'real' round table.
 Discussion concentrated on the Internet.
-From this round table comes a recommendation that there should be a \'flotsam & jetsam\' round table with no assigned discussion topic for those who do not wish to participate in other round tables.
+From this round table comes a recommendation that there should be a 'flotsam & jetsam' round table with no assigned discussion topic for those who do not wish to participate in other round tables.
 Alternately, perhaps there should be a permanent IFDO round table.